makise-homura/watch-youtube-shorts-as-normal-videos/README.md

 # Watch Youtube Shorts as normal videos

-A very simple userscript to open any Youtube Short video as if it was a normal video.
+An userscript to open any Youtube Short video as if it was a normal video.
 (e.g. comment section, horizontal orientation, etc.)

 ## Installation